 From Netscape v1.0 to Web 2.0 Our Story spans 2 Eras and 20 Years

-Dimitri Boylan co-founded HotJobs.com with Richard Johnson in 1997, served as COO and later CEO, took the company public, and sold it to Yahoo! in 2002.
+Dimitri Boylan co-founded HotJobs.com in 1997, served as COO and later CEO, and took the company public on the NASDAQ in August 1999.

-Next, we turned our attention to candidate engagement.
-Leading CRM products were not suitable for recruiting, so we designed our branded email marketing features for passive candidate engagement, developing advanced segmentation based on candidate progress through pipelines and talent pool attributes, and helped our customers to the forefront of personalized multi-channel communication.
+Recognizing that leading CRM products were not suitable for modern recruiting, we designed branded email marketing features for passive candidate engagement, developed advanced segmentation based on candidate pipeline progress and talent pool attributes, and helped our customers to the forefront of personalized multi-channel communication.

 Along the way, we realized that we could get hiring managers to participate in recruiting if we gave them a modern web portal with real-time information on recruiting projects.
 As it turned out, this not only added transparency, but helped hiring managers gain new respect for the work efforts that went into building good talent pipelines and recruiting passive candidates.